Crisis Intervention Team (CIT) Training In Wisconsin

 - Develop a positive perception and increased confidence among police officers

 - Provide and efficient crisis response time

 - Create and sustain more effective interactions and relationships among law enforcement, mental health care providers, individuals with mental illness, their families, and communities to reduce the stigma of mental illness

 What is the status of CIT in WI?

 NAMI Fox Valley and the Appleton Police Department brought CIT to Wisconsin in 2004.
 Since then, hundreds of officers have attended trainings and many communities have formed their own local CIT programs.

-NAMI Wisconsin has recently been awarded a CIT/CIP expansion grant and hired a full time CIT/CIP Program Director who is expanding the philosophy of these trainings statewide.
+NAMI Wisconsin has recently been awarded a CIT/CIP expansion grant to expand the philosophy of these trainings statewide.
 Click here to see the map of CIT trained officers in your county.